frankzotynia10/mayfairlabs.github.io/_plugins/2024-06-6-manta-m8pv2-canbus.md

 {% endhighlight %}

 ## DFU Mode
-No we have to get the M8P in DFU mode to flash the bootloader.
+Now we have to get the M8P in DFU mode to flash the bootloader.

 On the board, you will find three buttons labled Boot0, Boot1 and Reset.
 I use a plastic cap on a ballpoint pen to hold down Boot0 and then just tap reset once.
 ![Alt text](/assets/img/posts/2024-06-6/m8pv2.jpg)